Medically reviewed by Drugs.com. Last updated on Mar 24, 2022.

-- For prevention of itching of the eye caused by allergic conjunctivitis:
+- For relief of itching of the eye:

-- Adults, teenagers, and children 2 years of age and older—Put one drop in the affected eye once a day.
+- Adults and children 2 years of age and older—Use one drop in the affected eye once a day.

 - Children younger than 2 years of age—Use and dose must be determined by your doctor.

-- For prevention of itching of the eye caused by allergic conjunctivitis:
+- For relief of itching of the eye: